Brainmaker/Obfswire/README.md

         // Get a TCP connection
         let stream = TcpStream::connect("127.0.0.1:8888").await?;

-        // Setup client stream of obfswire
-        let mut client_stream = ObfuscatedStream::with_config_in(client_config, stream);
+        // Setup a client stream of obfswire let mut client_stream = ObfuscatedStream::with_config_in(client_config, stream);

         // Do some I/O